smartdevicelink/sdl_evolution/proposals/NNNN-Voice-Assistant-App-Service.md

 ## Introduction

 This proposal adds a new "Voice Assistant" app service for apps that provide voice assistant features.
 This is built on top of the App Services feature accepted in proposal SDL - 0167.
+This proposal is more simplified that previous examples but extends the feature for more than stand alone voice assistant applications.

 ## Motivation
 We should provide app services for common app types that can integrate with the head unit or other SDL applications.
 Voice assistant apps are a big part of any user's life in the vehicle and could include dedicated voice assistants (Google, Amazon Alexa), or apps with a local voice assistant capabilities (like Navigation apps that take destinations via voice).
 We should provide additional ways for these apps to integrate with the system.